kevinrodbe/library/Level3Book.md

 ### Video

 So far so good!
-But at this point, our code could use a little refactoring.
+At this point, our code could use a little refactoring.
 We shouldn't be setting our view controller's title and tabBarItem's in the App Delegate.
 Instead, we should set them in the view controller's themselves.
 So where should we move the title and image setting code to in the controllers?
 We could try and use `loadView`, since that is called whenever the view controller's view is loaded - that should work, right?

 > FeedViewController.m